callmarx/railsblogcms/README.md

 ```
 Go to http://localhost:3000

-For the administrative panel to access the: http://localhost:3000/admin
+For the administrative panel access the: http://localhost:3000/admin

 Registered user test :
 ```console